LamakerOfficial/help-center/docs/falix/general/schedules.md

 Schedules are like time tables, they run commands/functions at a specified date or time.

 ### What are schedules useful for?
-schedules run certain tasks at a specified time or date, one example might be turning a server off after 4 hours or turning it on every day at 10 am.
+Schedules run certain tasks at a specified time or date, one example might be turning off a server after 4 hours or turning it on every day at 10am.

 ### What functions can schedules run?
 They can: